094459/newsletter-oss-projects/README.md

 ### Developer Tools & DevOps

+**.NET Aspire**

+[aspire](https://aws-oss.beachgeek.co.uk/3x1) Provides extension methods and resources definition for a .NET Aspire AppHost to configure the AWS SDK for .NET and AWS application resources.
+If you are not familiar with Aspire,  it is an opinionated, cloud ready stack for building observable, production ready, distributed applications in .NET.
+You can now use this with AWS resources, so check out the repo and the documentation that provides code examples and more.(#198)

 **amazon-bedrock-client-for-mac**

 [amazon-bedrock-client-for-mac](https://aws-oss.beachgeek.co.uk/3um) this repo provides the code for the Amazon Bedrock Client for Mac is a macOS demo application built with SwiftUI.
 It serves as a client interface for AWS Bedrock, allowing users to interact with AWS Bedrock models.(#196)